texfaq/texfaq.github.io/FAQ-latexwords.md

 ensures that LaTeX's symbolic names are translated appropriately for the language in question.
-Unfortunately, [`babel`](http://ctan.org/pkg/babel)'s choice of names isn't always to everyone's choice, and there is still a need for a mechanism to replace the 'standard' names.
+Unfortunately, [`babel`](http://ctan.org/pkg/babel)'s choice of names isn't always to everyone's choice, and there is still a need for a mechanism to replace the ''standard'' names.

 Whenever a new language is selected, [`babel`](http://ctan.org/pkg/babel) resets all the names to the settings for that language.
 In particular,